-The coordinator must submit - within 60 days following the end of the reporting period - a final report, which includes the request for payment of the balance.
+The coordinator must submit a periodic report within 60 days following the end of each reporting period.

-The final report must include the following:
+The periodic report must include the following:

-- (a) a 'final technical report' containing: - (i) an explanation of the work carried out by the partners; - (ii) an overview of the implementation of the specific action, including milestones and deliverables identified in Annex1.
+(a) a 'periodic technical report' containing:

+- (i) an explanation of the work carried out by the partners; - (ii) an overview of the progress towards the objectives of the specific action, including milestones and deliverables identified in Annex 1.